 The law does provide a possible way for you to limit use of your driveway to your soon-to-be neighbor and retain the right to revoke or terminate access.
 However, the agreement will be called a “license,” not an “easement.”
 Unlike an easement, a license can normally be revoked at any time, for any reason.

-If you grant your neighbor access under the terms of an easement agreement, you may find it difficult to revoke, including after your neighbor sells her property.
+If you grant your neighbor access under the terms of an easement agreement, you could find it difficult to revoke, including after your neighbor sells her property.
 Easements grant a right to one person to use property that is owned by another.
 Often they are recorded with the county clerk and made a part of the public record.
-In most cases, the party who is granted the right must agree before that right can be revoked (taken away).
+In most cases, the party who is granted the right would have to agree before that the right can be revoked (taken away).

-On the other hand, a license agreement doesn't “run with the land” and may be revoked by the person who grants it.
-License agreements may allow temporary use of your property that is similar to the use allowed by an easement, but with a license you will retain significantly more control.
+On the other hand, a license agreement doesn't “run with the land” and can be revoked by the person who grants it.
+License agreements can allow temporary use of a property that is similar to the use allowed by an easement, but with a license you retain significantly more control.

 You can craft the license agreement to protect your interest by including terms that expressly:

 The necessary terms will be specific to you, so hiring an attorney to help draft the license agreement is a good idea.